ehlesp/smallab-k8s-pve-guide/G907 - Appendix 07 ~ Kubernetes object stuck in Terminating state.md

     cert-manager      Terminating   144m
     ~~~

-    No matter what you do, even rebooting the entire cluster, will get rid of that `cert-manager` namespace.
+    No matter what you do, not even rebooting the entire cluster, will get rid of that `cert-manager` namespace.

 ## Solution

-The procedure you'll see explained next has been taken [from this page](https://craignewtondev.medium.com/how-to-fix-kubernetes-namespace-deleting-stuck-in-terminating-state-5ed75792647e).
-I'll sum it up here for the cert-manager example.
+The procedure explained next has been taken [from this article by Craig Newton](https://craignewtondev.medium.com/how-to-fix-kubernetes-namespace-deleting-stuck-in-terminating-state-5ed75792647e) and adapted for this example with cert-manager:

-1. Dump the `cert-manager` namespace's descriptor as a json file.
+1. Dump the `cert-manager` namespace's declaration as a JSON file:

-    ~~~bash
+    ~~~sh
     $ kubectl get namespaces cert-manager -o json > cert-manager_namespace.json
     ~~~

-2. Edit the `cert-manager_namespace.json` file, it should look like below.
+2. Open with a text editor the `cert-manager_namespace.json` file.
+It should look like below:

     ~~~json
     {